NageshJoy007/nightwatch-poc/README.md

    `npm test`

-2) To run your tests by default : on firefox
+2) To run your tests by default : on chrome

    `nightwatch ./tests/sample`

 3) To run your tests using specific browser

-   `nightwatch -e chrome`
+   `nightwatch -e firefox`

 4) To run your tests & generate html reports